 In terms of revenue model, Facebook is radically different from Google and the hotgrowth category of search advertising.
 Users of Google and other search sites are on a hunt-a task-oriented expedition to collect information that will drive a specific action.
 Search users want to learn something, buy something, research a problem, or get a question answered.
 To the extent that the hunt overlaps with ads, it works.
 Just searched on a medical term?
 Google will show you an ad from a drug company.
 Looking for a toy?
 You'll see Google ads from eBay sellers and other online shops.
 Type in a vacation destination and you get a long list of ads from travel providers aggressively courting your spending.
 Even better, Google only charges text advertisers when a user clicks through.
 No clicks?
-The ad runs at no cost to the firm.
+The ad runs at no cost to the advertiser.
 From a return on investment perspective, this is extraordinarily efficient.
 How often do users click on Google ads?
 Enough for this to be the single most profitable activity among any Internet firm.
-In 2009, Google revenue totaled nearly \$24 billion.
-Profits exceeded \$6.5 billion, almost all of this from pay-per-click ads (see Chapter 14 "Google: Search, Online Advertising, and Beyond" for more details).
+In 2010, Google revenue topped \$29 billion.
+Profits exceeded \$8.5 billion, almost all of this from pay-per-click ads (see Chapter 14 "Google in Three Parts: Search, Online Advertising, and Beyond" for more details).

-While users go to Google to hunt, they go to Facebook as if they were going on a hike-they have a rough idea of what they'll encounter, but they're there to explore and look around, enjoy the sights (or site).
-They've usually allocated time for fun and they don't want to leave the terrain when they're having conversations, looking at photos or videos, and checking out updates from friends.
+While users go to Google to hunt, they go to Facebook as if they were going on a hike-they have a rough idea of what they'll encounter, but they're there to explore and look around and enjoy the sights (or site).
+They've usually allocated time for fun, and they don't want to leave the terrain when they're having conversations, looking at photos or videos, and checking out updates from friends.

 These usage patterns are reflected in click-through rates.
 Google users click on ads around 2 percent of the time (and at a much higher rate when searching for product information).
 At Facebook, click-throughs are about 0.04 percent.B.

 Urstadt, "The Business of Social Networks," Technology Review, July/August 2008.
 Rates quoted in this piece seem high, but a large discrepancy between site rates holds across reported data.

-Most banner ads don't charge per click but rather CPM16 (cost per thousand) impressions17 (each time an ad appears on someone's screen).
+Most banner ads don't charge per click but rather CPM (cost per thousand) impressions (each time an ad appears on someone's screen).
 But Facebook banner ads performed so poorly that the firm pulled them in early 2010.C.
 McCarthy, "More Social, Please: Facebook Nixes Banner Ads," CNET, February 5, 2010.
 Lookery, a onetime ad network that bought ad space on Facebook in bulk, had been reselling inventory at a CPM of 7.5 cents (note that Facebook does offer advertisers pay-perclick as well as impression-based, or CPM, options).
-Even Facebook ads with a bit of targeting weren't garnering much (Facebook's Social Ads, which allow advertisers to target users according to location and age, have a floor price of fifteen cents CPM).B.
-Urstadt, "The Business of Social Networks," Technology Review, July/August 2008; J. Hempel, "Finding Cracks in Facebook," Fortune, May 13, 2008; and E. Schonfeld, "Are Facebook Ads Going to Zero?
+B. Urstadt, "The Business of Social Networks," Technology Review, July/August 2008; J. Hempel, "Finding Cracks in Facebook," Fortune, May 13, 2008; and E. Schonfeld, "Are Facebook Ads Going to Zero?
 Lookery Lowers Its Guarantee to 7.5-cent CMPs," TechCrunch, July 22, 2008.
-Other social networks also suffered.
-In 2008, MySpace lowered its banner ad rate from \$3.25 CPM to less than two dollars.
 By contrast, information and news-oriented sites do much better, particularly if these sites draw in a valuable and highly targeted audience.
 The social networking blog Mashable has CPM rates ranging between seven and thirty-three dollars.
 Technology Review magazine boasts a CPM of seventy dollars.
-TechTarget, a Web publisher focusing on technology professionals, has been able to command CPM rates of one hundred dollars and above (an ad inventory that valuable helped the firm go public in 2007).
+TechTarget, a Web publisher focusing on technology professionals, has been able to command CPM rates of one hundred dollars and above, fueling that firm's IPO.